atif-dev/AnnaMnesia/README.md

 # Hi 👋
-My name is Anna (some know me as An ,even smaller right?).
+My name is Anna (some know me as An , even smaller right?).
 I was working full time in Online Marketing but I decided that I want to study programming in between!
-C++ was my first language (don't ask why😊)and I'm currently pursuing a Full-Stack roadmap.
+C++ was my first language (don't ask why 😛) and I'm currently pursuing a Full-Stack roadmap.

 * 🌍  I'm based in Germany!